 If this is your first time selecting an ERP solution, it helps to have a breakdown of what tasks are involved.
 The process can be complex, so we condensed all major components of the ERP Selection Process into simple milestones to help you plan your project.
 (We also provided some guideposts to the hazards that can spoil an ERP selection, so you know what not to do.)

 The next step is to determine what your shortlist of applications should include.
+This is vital to ensuring you choose the best ERP software.
 There are many variables to consider when picking your software shortlist, with different ERP solutions that are best suited to different needs.
 We categorize the field of vendors in four tiers:

 Tier 1: Software systems that can run the entire business, including CRM, Accounting, Human Resources, Payroll, Manufacturing, Supply Chain Management, etc.